databio/COCOA/README.md

 install.packages("path/to/PCRSA/directory", repos=NULL, type="source")

 ## Learning How to Use PCRSA
-A vignette is included with the package.
+A vignette is included with the package that shows how to use the main PCRSA functions.
 More examples and documentation will be added.